 The notice of deficiency usually gives you 90 days from the date on the notice to file a petition with the U.S. Tax Court.
 This is why it is often referred to as a 90 day letter.

 This is 90 days after the notice is mailed.
 It is not 90 days after the notice is received.
 As unfair as it is, the notice does not have to ever be received.
 The IRS just has to show that it mailed the notice to the taxpayer’s last known address.
 This is usually the address on the most recently filed and processed tax return you filed.

 The 90 day period is extended to 150 days if it is addressed to a person outside of the United States.

 Only the party listed in the notice of deficiency can file the tax court petition.
 This can be a problem in some cases, such as a deceased individual or a dissolved corporation.

 What Happens When I File a Tax Court Petition?

 The U.S. Tax Court notifies the IRS that you responded to the statutory notice of deficiency.

 The IRS will then put your case on hold.
 It is barred from issuing additional assessments for the same tax and same period.

 The IRS attorneys will then file an Answer in the tax court and, in most cases, forward your case to the IRS Office of Appeals.
+Taxpayers usually have a right to an administrative appeal with IRS Appeals.
 The IRS Office of Appeals is tasked with trying to settle cases.
 If the case is assigned to Appeals, the appeals officer will send you a letter explaining the settlement process.

 Experienced Tax Attorneys